Jeremy Pena Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.91 team ERA that ranks 10th among all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Yankees pitchers combine to rank 19th in baseball in home runs given up (133 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (135 total, 1.2 per game).

-- His last time out was on Sunday against the Baltimore Orioles, when the right-hander threw 3 1/3 innings, surrendering nine earned runs while allowing 10 hits.
+- His last time out came on Wednesday, May 31 against the Seattle Mariners, when the left-hander went five innings, surrendering two earned runs while giving up five hits.

-- The 29-year-old has an ERA of 7.49, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .329 batting average against him.
+- The 28-year-old has put up an ERA of 5.16, with 8.9 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.